AkiKurisu/Next-Gen-Dialogue/README.md

 <Img src = "Doc/Images/BakeDialogue.png">

 Next Gen Dialogue plugin (hereinafter referred to as NGD) is a Unity dialogue plugin combined with large language model design, won the Unity AI Plugin Excellence Award from Unity China.
-It combines the traditional dialogue design method with AI technique (eg. Large Language Model(`LLM`), Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech(``VITS``)), also it has some experiential features powered by `Unity Sentis`.
+It combines the traditional dialogue design method with AI technique.
 Currently this package is an experimental attempt and hopes you enjoy it.

 It has the following features:
 1. Visual dialogue editor